 No. Cancelled degree programs must be completed by the respective specified end date.
 An extension due to cases of hardship or the like is also not possible in these special cases.
 You can find an overview of the affected degree programs and the end dates here.

-Teaching staff may send the examination results of program students to the International Office preferably by e-mail instead of using a paper "Schein"/certificate.
-Teaching staff must use their university e-mail address (@uni-potsdam.de) and the e-mail should contain the following information:
+Teaching staff may preferably send the examination results of program students to the International Office by e-mail instead of using a "Schein"/certificate on paper.
+Teaching staff must use their university e-mail address (@uni-potsdam.de) for this process and the e-mail should contain the following information:

 Subject: name of the student

-The respective student may be cc’d, so that he/she also receives the examination results.
-For data protection resons, please do not send the results of several students in one e-mail with students cc’d.
+The respective student may be cc’d, so that they also receive the examination results.
+For data protection reasons, please do not send the results of several students in one e-mail with students cc’d.

 In this case, please contact the German embassy and explain the situation to them.
 The embassy can discuss your case with the respective foreign national’s office and issue an entry visa for you.